-The Committee believes that the most effective executive compensation program is one that is designed to reward the achievement of specific annual goals and objectives of the Company, and that aligns executives' interests with those of stockholders by rewarding performance against established goals, with the ultimate objective of improving stockholder value and building a sustainable biotechnology company.
-The Committee evaluates both performance and compensation to ensure that the Company maintains its ability to attract and retain superior employees in key positions and that the compensation provided to key employees remains competitive relative to the compensation paid to similarly situated executives of a defined group of our peer companies as well as the broader marketplace from which we recruit and compete for talent.
-To that end, the Committee believes executive compensation packages provided by the Company to its executives, including the named executive officers, should include a mix of salary, cash bonuses, and stock option grants that reward performance as measured against established corporate goals and provide the appropriate level of incentives to retain the named executive officers.
+The Committee believes that the most effective executive compensation program is one that is designed to reward achievement and that aligns executives' interests with those of stockholders by rewarding performance, with the ultimate objective of improving stockholder value and building a sustainable biopharmaceutical company.
+The Committee evaluates each executive's performance and compensation.
+The Committee seeks to ensure that the Company maintains its ability to attract and retain superior employees in key positions and that the compensation provided to key employees remains competitive relative to the compensation paid to similarly situated executives of a defined group of peer companies as well as the broader marketplace from which we recruit and compete for talent.
+To that end, the Committee believes the compensation provided by the Company to its executives, including the named executive officers, should include a mix of salary, cash bonuses and equity awards that reward performance and the creation of longer-term stockholder value for the Company, and that provide the appropriate level of incentives to retain each named executive officer.
 Each element of compensation and the practices utilized to evaluate and inform the Committee's decisions are discussed in detail below.